-- Produces a Safer West Mercia plan which outlines the priorities for next four years
+- Produces a Safer West Mercia plan which outlines the priorities for the next four years

 - Determines the Police Precept each year – the police’s share of council tax contributions.
 This is always done in consultation with local communities

-- Is responsible for West Mercia Police’s budget of more than £200million each year.
+- Is responsible for the West Mercia Policing budget of more than £200 million each year.
 He ensures the force is using this effectively, achieving the best possible value for money

 - Is responsible for hiring or if necessary firing, West Mercia Police’s Chief Constable

 - Engages with local communities.
-This includes attending local events and community meetings, consultations across Herefordshire, Worcestershire, Shropshire and Telford to get the views from the public, as well as engaging online and through social media and via his Deputy and Community Ambassadors.
+This includes attending local events, community meetings and consultations across Herefordshire, Shropshire, Telford and Wrekin and Worcestershire, to get the views from the public.
+As well as engaging online through social media and via his Deputy.
 See the events calendar on our home page.

 - Has a number of national responsibilities as well as local ones.
 He ensures the police can protect the public from cross-border threats like terrorism and organised crime

-- Provides £2m a year in grants, which go back into community initiatives in West Mercia which help reduce crime and disorder
+- Provides £2 million a year in grants, which go back into community initiatives in West Mercia helping to reduce crime and disorder

 - Is responsible for making sure appropriate services are available for victims of crime.
 View Johns’s Victims Charter